Wisconsin - What to watch in 2026

 • Voting and civic participation

-Wisconsin has some of the most restrictive voting rules in the country, including strict voter ID requirements and limits on absentee voting.
-Many of these rules have shifted based on court decisions interpreting existing election laws rather than new laws passed by the legislature.
-As a result, voting access can change depending on how election laws are applied or enforced—even without new legislation.
+Wisconsin has strict voter ID requirements and limits on absentee voting.
+Many of these rules have been shaped through court decisions interpreting existing laws rather than through new legislation.
+Because courts play a major role in interpreting election laws, voting rules in Wisconsin can shift depending on how judges interpret those laws over time.

 What will be on the ballot — and when